cassidoo/talks/speaker-rider.md

 - I'm cool with being recorded, just let me know ahead of time.
 - I guarantee that everything I do is rated "PG" with no swearing or inappropriate/explicit remarks.
 - I typically use [Deckset](https://www.deckset.com/) if I am using slides.
 I regularly post my slides here in this repo, if the talk isn't majority live-coding.
 I can provide a generated PDF of my slides or Markdown.

+### Virtual events

+- I personally prefer live talks rather than pre-recording videos.
+Pre-recording involves a lot of editing time because of the nature of the medium.
+If you highly prefer pre-recording, please consider the time commitment with speaker honorariums, or have an editor on your team who can do those edits.
+- During talks, please include some sort of moderation of comments (preferably before they go live for the audience to see).
+Internet trolls unfortunately exist, and have ruined talk playbacks in the past.

 ### Bonus points I would love to see